-(a) Union business shall be considered good cause for leave of absence without pay and on at least five days notice in writing, on the approved form, to the appropriate local management, leave of absence without pay shall be given to any designated employee or employees for the purpose of conducting Union business, subject to mutual agreement, if the Employer considers the numbers appointed to be excessive.
+(a) Union business shall be considered good cause for leave of absence without pay and on at least five days' notice in writing, to the appropriate local management, leave of absence without pay shall be given to any designated employee or employees for the purpose of conducting Union business, subject to mutual agreement, if the Employer considers the numbers appointed to be excessive.
 The Employer may waive any portion of the notice period.
-Except under extenuating circumstances, such leave shall be limited to three months in any one year.
 The employee shall retain all benefits and security however, such leave will be without salary.

-- (b) Employees who are members of the Union's Negotiating Committee shall be granted leave of absence without loss of basic pay, including travelling time, in order to conduct negotiations.
-The provisions of Article 16 Overtime, do not apply. - (c) Employees who are members of the Union's Negotiating Committee will be granted leave of absence without pay to attend preparatory negotiating meetings. - (d) Employees attending third party hearings at the request of the Union will be granted leave of absence without pay. - (e) The Employer shall grant, on written request, leave of absence without pay: - (1) for employees to seek election in the Municipal, Provincial, or Federal or Aboriginal Community Government Election; - (2) for employees elected for a full-time position with the Union, or any body with which the Union is affiliated, for a maximum period of five years; - (3) for employees elected to a public office for a maximum period of five years. - (f) To facilitate the administration of Clauses (a), (c), (d) when leave of absence without pay is granted, it shall be with pay, and the Union agrees to reimburse the Employer for the appropriate salary and benefit costs including travel time.
+(b) Employees who are members of the Union's Negotiating Committee shall be granted leave of absence without loss of basic pay, including travelling time, in order to conduct negotiations.
+The provisions of Article 16 - Overtime, do not apply.

+(c) Employees who are members of the Union's Negotiating Committee will be granted leave of absence without pay to attend preparatory negotiating meetings.

+(d) Employees attending third party hearings at the request of the Union will be granted leave of absence without pay.

+(e) The Employer shall grant, on written request, leave of absence without pay:

+(1) for employees to seek election in the Municipal, Provincial, or Federal or Aboriginal Community Government Election;

+(2) for employees elected for a full-time position with the Union, or any body with which the Union is affiliated, for a maximum period of five years;

+(3) for employees elected to a public office for a maximum period of five years.

+(f) To facilitate the administration of Clauses (a), (c), (d) when leave of absence without pay is granted, it shall be with pay, and the Union agrees to reimburse the Employer for the appropriate salary and benefit costs including travel time.